-In providing a market value of the Complex, the independent architects engaged by the company for this purpose have made certain assumptions which ultimately may cause the actual values to be materially different from any future values that may be expressed or implied by such forward-looking statements or anticipated on the basis of historical trends, as reality may not match the assumptions.
+The valuation of the Complex is based on certain assumptions, which ultimately may cause the actual values to be materially different from any future values that may be expressed or implied by such forward-looking statements or anticipated on the basis of historical trends, as reality may not match the assumptions.
 There can be no assurance that such valuation of the Complex will reflect actual market values.